As of our “Celeste” review published on February 6th, 2018, we have officially changed the review scale of the website.

 Our older review format (as you’ll find in some of our oldest reviews) is listed below.
 Note that the general idea of each level or “score” of our review format carries over into our current format.
 Also note that “10” was not our maximum score previous to our Sine Mora review, it was more of our “9.5” score, as our scale was on a 1 – 11 format.
 As such, we have adjusted those scores to reflect the original opinion of the text, and of the reviewer to 9.5, so as not to cause confusion.

-Also note that all reviews after Sine Mora are on a 10pt, 1 – 10 format.
+Also note that all reviews after Sine Mora are on a 10pt, 1 – 10 format, up until February 6th 2018.

 REVIEW FORMAT PREVIOUS TO SINE MORA: